NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     Use this prefix to optionally read initial exposures (filename is ``<path>-exposures.txt``).

+--input-albedo <string (default: "")>
+    The input albedo image, if known.
+Must have the same dimensions as the input DEM.
+Otherwise it is initialized to 1.

 --save-computed-intensity-only
     Save the computed (simulated) image intensities for given DEM, images, cameras, and reflectance model, without refining the DEM.
-The exposures will be computed along the way unless specified via ``--image-exposures-prefix``, and saved to
+The measured intensities will be saved as well, for comparison.
+The image exposures will be computed along the way unless specified via ``--image-exposures-prefix``, and will be saved in either case to ``<output prefix>-exposures.txt``.
+Same for haze, if applicable.
-    <output prefix>-exposures.txt.

 --allow-borderline-data
     At the border of the region where there are no lit pixels in any